Ellyn Hefner

-Ellyn Hefner is an American politician who has served as the Oklahoma House of Representatives member from the 87th district since November 16, 2022.
+Ellyn Novak Hefner is an American politician who has served as a member of the Oklahoma House of Representatives from the 87th district since November 16, 2022.

+Education

+She graduated from Mount St. Mary High School in Oklahoma City, Oklahoma.

 Career

 Hefner worked as a lobbyist for disability rights for adults and children with developmental disabilities for eighteen years.

 As of 2022, she also worked as a financial advisor at Mass Mutual.

 Oklahoma House of Representatives

-Hefner announced her campaign for the Oklahoma House of Representatives's 87th district in 2022 to succeed retiring Representative Collin Walke.
+Hefner announced her campaign for the Oklahoma House of Representatives' 87th district in 2022 to succeed retiring Representative Collin Walke.
 She was the sole Democratic candidate and did not have a primary.
-She was endorsed by the Edmond Democratic Women chapter.
+The Edmond Democratic Women's chapter endorsed her.
 She faced Republican Gloria Banister in the November election.
 She won the November election and was sworn in on November 16, 2022.

 Personal life

 Hefner is a widow with three children.